 Falling under this broad category of “lagoons” are a large number of what can best be described as ponds, ranging in size from pools the dimension of a small automobile, up to small lakes of 1-2 acres.
-Some of these are actually ancient river oxbows, while others are spring fed.
+Some of these are actually ancient river oxbows, while others are spring-fed.
 They are fascinating fisheries, and consistently hold browns of larger proportions than the average of the main river, often in the 18-20 inch range, with fish over thirty inches occasionally hooked.
 They seem to pop up at random over the landscape of the ranch – the knowledge of the guides is invaluable in locating them.

 These stillwater additions to the program have been met with great enthusiasm from recent clients.
 One of the most unusual lakes is largely surrounded by what can best be described as “floating earth”, essentially undercut banks of gargantuan proportions.
 Getting close enough to the water to fish involves hiking across areas of spongy terrain – safe, but quite bizarre!
 There are many other small lagunas in the immediate area, most of which are connected subterraneanly to the main lake, and are also loaded with fish.
-Another favorite, Lago Saltamontes, is best described by guide Adam Henderson: “Lago Saltamontes is quite simply awesome.
-Any angler harboring a prejudice against stillwater fishing will change their point of view after this experience!
-Using the lodge’s pontoon boats we can cover most of the lake’s shoreline over the course of the day.
-From cliffs, logjams and weedbeds, this lake offers a lot of great structure.
+Another favourite, Lago Saltamontes, is best described by guide Adam Henderson: “Lago Saltamontes is quite simply awesome.
+Any angler harbouring a prejudice against stillwater fishing will change their point of view after this experience!
+Using the lodge’s pontoon boats, we can cover most of the lake’s shoreline over the course of the day.
+From cliffs, logjams and weed beds, this lake offers a lot of great structure.
 Large browns are often found hugging the shorelines in unbelievably shallow water.
 The fish enjoy dragonflies, damselflies, grasshoppers, beetles, caddis, mayflies and midges on their daily menu – basically, anything will work, as long as it is big and ugly!
-The lake area is incredibly scenic and guests seem to very much enjoy the one-hour ride through the native forest to get there.”
+The lake area is incredibly scenic, and guests seem to very much enjoy the one-hour ride through the native forest to get there.”

-Fly direct to Santiago and take a three-hour flight to Balmaceda where you will be met by the lodge representatives and taken for a two-and-a-half hour transfer to the lodge.
+Fly direct to Santiago and take a three-hour flight to Balmaceda where you will be met by the lodge representatives and taken for a two-and-a-half-hour transfer to the lodge.